- Cardiovascular Health Home

 |Indicator||Date of Most Recent Measure||Current Measure||Trend|

-- The total number of hospitalizations of Minnesotans due to heart disease declined through 2014, and has risen by more than 10%, or almost 5,000 hospitalizations since then.
+- The total number of hospitalizations of Minnesotans due to heart disease declined through 2014, and has risen by more than 10%, or more than 5,000 hospitalizations since then.

-- Although the number of hospitalizations has risen, the average annual hospitalization rate since 2015 has been essentially stable, rising less than 5%.
+- Although the number of hospitalizations has risen, the average annual hospitalization rate since 2015 has been essentially stable, rising approximately 5%.

 Chart 1: Age-adjusted Hospitalization Rate due to Heart Disease for all Minnesotans, 2005-2018